 |Botanical Name||Vaccinium corymbosum 'Georgia Gem'|

-How to Plant & Care for Your new Georgia Gem Blueberry Bush
+How To Care for your new Georgia Gem Blueberry Bush

 When planting your Georgia Gem Blueberry be sure to choose the right location and conditions for your new plant to thrive.
 Spring and Fall are ideal times to plant.
 However, if you avoid extreme temperatures you can plant your Blueberry almost any time of the year.